adobe-rnd/aem-boilerplate-xcom/README.md

 ## Pre-requisites

 Out of the box, this project template uses a pre-configured Adobe Commerce environment.
-If you want to use your own Adobe Commerce environment, you'll need to update the `configs.xlsx` file in your content repository to have values that match your environment.
+If you want to use your own Adobe Commerce environment, you'll need to update the `configuration` spreadsheet in your AEM site to have values that match your environment.

 Additionally, you need to have the following modules and customizations installed on your environment: